 - Assignment in iTester: not assigned/documented in iTester - Materials: Braille Kits are required for administration.
-Braille Kits include Test Administrator Braille Scripts, one copy of the student's paper Braille Assessment, standard test booklet or answer document for transcription, and supplementary math materials (braille ruler, braille protractor) where appropriate. - Test Administrator Training: Test Administrators of students with visual impairments must review: - Braille Kits, which will be provided to schools at least two full school days prior to testing in a SECURE ENVIRONMENT for the Test Administrator to verify that the braille code is accurate on the test booklet cover and review the braille test administration scripts, including information specific to administering paper-based braille.
-Important: Reading, viewing, copying, or reproducing passages or test items is prohibited. - Appendix I: The 2022 Math and ELA Assessments for Students with Visual Impairments, Including Blindness. - If needed by the student, braille test booklets or answer documents may be disassembled for testing (but must be reassembled for return).
+Braille Kits include Test Administrator Braille Scripts, one copy of the student's paper Braille Assessment, and a standard test booklet or answer document for transcription. - Test Administrator Training: Test Administrators of students with visual impairments must review: - Braille Kits, which will be provided to schools at least two full school days prior to testing in a SECURE ENVIRONMENT for the Test Administrator to verify that the braille code is accurate on the test booklet cover and review the braille test administration scripts, including information specific to administering paper-based braille.
+Important: Reading, viewing, copying, or reproducing passages or test items is prohibited. - Appendix I: The 2023 Math and ELA Assessments for Students with Visual Impairments, Including Blindness. - If needed by the student, braille test booklets or answer documents may be disassembled for testing (but must be reassembled for return).
 It is critical that Test Administrators count the number of pages in the test booklet or answer document prior to disassembling the test booklets or answer documents to help ensure that all pages are returned.